tailcallhq/tailcallhq.github.io/docs/honey-comb.md

 ---
-title: Honeycomb
+title: Honeycomb Integration for Enhanced Telemetry with Tailcall
-description: "Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
-Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog."
+description: Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
+Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog.
+slug: honeycomb-integration-telemetry-tailcall

 sidebar_position: 4
 ---